abhizaik/SafeSurf/README.md

 ## Feedback

-If you have any feedback, please reach out to me at https://incoggod.com/contact/
+If you have any feedback or suggestions, please reach out at https://incoggod.com/contact/.
+Any input is highly appreciated.

 <!-- ## Authors